We are five days away from fundamentally transforming the United States of America.

 - A crisis imposed on our medical system to care for the influx of infectious disease patients, at a time of hospitals closing and doctors going out of business due to the adverse impact of Obamacare.
 These new demands could lead to a collapse of our healthcare system that will jeopardize medical care for millions of Americans.

 - An incalculable financial burden for business with lost productivity of employees due to illness

-Barack Obama has built this perfect storm in order to fundamentally transform our country into a third world petri-dish, or in the words of Ann Coulter, a “third-world hell hole.”
-These new Democrats will be treated and cared for with the help of our tax dollars.
-As of yesterday, our tax dollars are also treating the first Zika baby, born to a Honduran mother in a NJ hospital, and an outbreak of measles this week at an Arizona immigrant detention center, may have affected a high school graduation, a church, a casino, and 14 other public areas.
+Democrat “refugees” will be treated and cared for with the help of our tax dollars.
+This week, our tax dollars are treating the first Zika baby born to a Honduran mother in a NJ hospital and an outbreak of measles at an Arizona immigrant detention center may have affected a high school graduation, a church, a casino, and 14 other public areas.